Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 unique attributes:{%fn%}Although the same terminology of <span lang="ja-Latn">awase</span> was also used for sports such as cock-fighting.[@WorldOfTheShiningPrince p.
-165]{%endfn%} objects that were judged in these competitions included artifacts such as fans or paintings;[@BrocadeByNight p.
+165]{%endfn%} objects that were judged in these competitions included artefacts such as fans or paintings;[@BrocadeByNight p.
 242] flowers and plants (chrysanthemums, iris roots,[@WorldOfTheShiningPrince p.
 163] wild pinks); animals (insects, song&shy;birds[@WorldOfTheShiningPrince p.
 163]); incense;